zachmichael14/stim_train_generator/README.md

 # Progress
 Overall, the project is ~70% finished, not including integration into the analog streaming codebase.

-The core functionality for conventioal stimulation is functional, as it's possible to use the front end to generate a CSV of stimulation parameters, load that CSV into the executor, and execute the generated stim train using the DAQ.
-Though this requires manual linkage of the components, it's can attain millisecond accuracy in timing tests with durations as low as 5 ms and frequencies as high as 500 Hz.
+The core functionality for conventional stimulation is functional, as it's possible to use the front end to generate a CSV of stimulation parameters, load that CSV into the executor, and execute the generated stim train using the DAQ.
+Though this requires manual linkage of the components, it can attain millisecond accuracy in timing tests with durations as low as 5 ms and frequencies as high as 500 Hz.

 ## Current Work
 The current goal is to finish the tasks for the individual components outlined below: